-The Faculty and Staff Assistance Program (FSAP) is free and confidential counseling, consultation, and referral service for University employees in resolving personal, work-related, and family problems.
+The Faculty and Staff Assistance Program (FSAP) is a free and confidential counseling, consultation, and referral service that assists employees in resolving personal, work-related, and family problems.

 Location and Hours:

 202-205 Middlesex House